 Dairy and grains individually are excellent sources of nutrients and add important nutritional balance to any meal; but together they create the ultimate combo for both healthiness and taste.
 Milk, cheese, yogurt, and other dairy products contain essential daily vitamins and minerals including protein, calcium, vitamin D, vitamin B12, and many more.
 The top three […]

-We are honoring Hispanic Heritage Month this October by recognizing the importance of grain-based foods throughout the Hispanic culture.
+We are honoring Hispanic Heritage Month by recognizing the importance of grain-based foods throughout the Hispanic culture.
 Latin America is home to many grains, so it’s no surprise it’s one of the most consumed foods in the Latin American Heritage Diet.
-The types of grains most frequently found in traditional Hispanic cuisine […]
+The types of grains most frequently found in traditional Hispanic cuisine are corn, […]

 Inflation and rising gas prices have done a number on grocery prices, but one pantry staple that remains inexpensive – especially given the nutrition you reap from it – is the humble sandwich bread loaf.
 A quick check of local supermarket prices found that most sandwich bread loaves are less than a quarter per ounce […]